getodk/central-backend/docs/api.md

 ODK Central is _not_ a fully compliant OpenRosa server.
 OpenRosa requires compliance with five major components:

 1. [**Metadata Schema**](https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaMetaDataSchema), which defines a standard way to include metadata like the survey device ID and survey duration with a Submission.
 ODK Central will accept and return this data, but does nothing special with anything besides the `instanceId` at this time.
 2. [**HTTP Request API**](https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaRequest), which defines a set of requirements every OpenRosa request and response must follow.
-ODK Central is fully compliant with this component.
+ODK Central is fully compliant with this component, except that we do _not_ require the `Date` header.
 3. [**Form Submission API**](https://bitbucket.org/javarosa/javarosa/wiki/FormSubmissionAPI), which defines how Submissions are submitted to the server.
 ODK Central is fully compliant with this component.
 4. [**Authentication API**](https://bitbucket.org/javarosa/javarosa/wiki/AuthenticationAPI), which defines how users authenticate with the server.
 ODK Central provides [three authentication methods](/reference/authentication).
 One of these is HTTPS Basic Authentication, which is recommended by the OpenRosa specification.
 However, because [we do not follow the try/retry pattern](/reference/authentication/https-basic-authentication/using-basic-authentication) required by the OpenRosa and the RFC specification, ODK Central is _not compliant_ with this component.
 Our recommendation generally is to use [App User Authentication](/reference/authentication/app-user-authentication) when submitting data from survey clients.
 5. [**Form Discovery (Listing) API**](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI), which returns a listing of Forms available for survey clients to download and submit to.
 At this time, ODK Central is _partially compliant_ with this component: the server will return a correctly formatted `formList` response, but it does not currently handle the optional filter parameters.